mdblp/platform/docs/UpdatedData.md

 ## physical activity

 We need additional fields to get the time at which the physical activity is created, and the last time it was updated by the patient:
-- `entryTime` is a UTC string timestamp that defines at what time the patient has entered the physical activity.
+- `inputTime` is a UTC string timestamp that defines at what time the patient has entered the physical activity.
 This field is optional.
 It takes the same format as `time` field.
 - `eventType`: type of event, either `start` or `end`
   - `start` defines the beginning of the event.
 The `duration` is the estimated one.
 The `time` field gives the actual start time of the event.
   - `stop` gives the end of the event.
 The `duration` is the actual duration.
 The `time` field gives the actual end time of the event.